michaelvl/osm-analytic-tracker/README.md

 This live service is different from other OpenStreetMap live services in that it focus on being analytic and less on being visual.

-A running demo can be seen on https://osm.expandable.dk
+A running demo can be seen on https://osm.expandable.dk.
+Read below for the details about the service.
+For deployment, see the [Kubernetes deployment](kubernetes/README.md).

 The purpose of this tool is: